digitalcityscience/COUP-geojson-to-STL/README.md

 Print buildings upside down then.

 ### Windows
 Windows users should run in docker or adapt the file path in the openscad import statement.
-You will have to use paths like C://YOUR_FOLDER//MORE_FOLDERS with "//" to escape the "/".
+You will have to use paths like C:\\YOUR_FOLDER\\MORE_FOLDERS with "\\" to escape the "\".
 Import statement goes here:  https://github.com/digitalcityscience/COUP-prepare-STLs/blob/7d3009053623e1f32c8279b0e3bce368ef794712/main.py#L20